 Today we leave the Sherpa village of Pisang, passing through forests of pine until we reach the village of Humre.
 From Humre we continue on to Manang.

 Manang is our first acclimatization stop as we prepare for the next high altitude section of the trek.
-We do half day rest and walk in the afternoon in Khangsar village for overnight stay.
+We do full day rest and walk around day hike.

 The trail towards Tilicho base camp can be a bit tricky so we will need to walk along a small path to reach in base camp.
 The downward slope towards Base Camp is much easier.